joshuaboniface/rffmpeg/README.md

 ### Can you help me set up my server?

-I'm always happy to help, though please ensure you try to follow the setup guide first.
+I'm always happy to help, though please ensure you try to follow the setup guide first - that's why I wrote it!
 Support can be found [on Matrix](https://matrix.to/#/#rffmpeg:matrix.org) or via email at `joshua@boniface.me`.
 Please note though that I may be unresponsive sometimes, though I will get back to you eventually I promise!
 Please don't open Issues here about setup problems; the Issue tracker is for bugs or feature requests instead.